straup/recipes/recipes/example.md

 Notes - optional, remove at will
 --

-* See the way that individual ingredients are denoted using the ``` character?
-* That's a nice to have but not required.
+* See the way that individual ingredients are denoted by wrapping them with the "`" character?
+That's a nice to have but not required.

-* See the way the temperatures and times are emboldened using `**` characters?
+* See the way the temperatures and times are emboldened by wrapping them `**` characters?
   That's also a nice to have but not required.

 Fine print - optional, remove at will